-BioTel Research, formerly Cardiocore, has been a leader in the cardiac core lab industry since the 1990s.
+BioTel Research has been a leader in the cardiac core lab industry since the 1990s.
 Now, we continue to offer comprehensive, global services, including ECG, event, blood pressure, and Holter monitoring, as well as ECHO and MUGA studies for clinical trials.
 Part of the world’s largest cardiac data network, we provide all major cardiovascular testing modalities, using state-of-the-art technology to transfer data efficiently and accurately to our secure central data center located near Washington, DC, USA.

-We offer all ECG reading methodologies that might be requested, using varied degrees of automation and manual application of cardiac expertise.
+We offer all ECG reading methodologies that might be requested, using varying degrees of automation and manual application of cardiac expertise.
 Analyses typically include interval measurements, such as PR, RR, QRS, QT, QTcB and QTcF, QTcI, and other QT correction formulas.
 It also includes morphological and clinical ECG interpretation provided by a large team of medical doctors and board-certified cardiologists.

 A variety of Event monitors are used for both clinical drug development studies (all phases) and for device studies (primarily post-ablation).
 Accessing the expertise of our holding company, BioTelemetry, we offer Mobile Cardiac Telemetry (MCT) models and devices.
 MCT technology provides beat-to-beat, real-time analysis, automatic arrhythmia detection, and wireless ECG transmission.
 Also, drug development studies (such as those for Atrial Fibrillation) will typically be designed for patients calling in daily, on a pre-agreed schedule, and in case of a dysrhythmia event.
 These Trans-Telephonic transmissions may be monitored anywhere from 30 days to 6 months.
 Our team of experienced TTM technicians receive and analyze these transmissions 24/7/365, and address any cardiac issues with the patient by phone.